 6. Investigate and Address Poorly Smelling Drains

 If you notice any of your home’s drains emit an odor, don’t let it slide.
 An odorous drain is a sign that something is wrong with your plumbing.
 Drainage systems are engineered in a manner that should prevent venting within the home.
 Perhaps there is an issue with the water trap.
 Maybe there is a design flaw or a venting problem.
-Lean on a professional plumber for an accurate diagnosis and repair.
+Lean on a professional plumber at Fetch-A-Tech for an accurate diagnosis and repair.

 7. Maintain/Tune-up Your Washing Machine, Dishwasher, and any Major Plumbing Appliances Before it’s Too Late

 Scheduling a tune-up of your washing machine, dishwasher, and other main appliances once a year will greatly reduce the odds of a costly breakdown.
 These machines become less efficient as time progresses.
 A tune-up will improve their performance, heighten efficiency, and possibly even ward off a repair or replacement that busts your budget.